alynioke/rtg-mentorship-2022/lecture_2/README.md

 3. *Set up Git on your computer*. https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git There are instructions for all the operating systems: Linux-based, MacOS, Windows.
 You need only the **Setting up part**, nothing more.

-# Topic of the leacture
+# Topic of the lecture

 Slides available at: https://1drv.ms/p/s!ApcAVKhk9or79wmlENUOCFkXLxR1?e=fZi1T3